huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_channel.md

   Changing this will create a new resource.

 * `name` - (Required, String) Specifies the channel name.
-  The valid length is limited from `3` to `64`, only chinese and english letters, digits, hyphens (-), underscores (_) and dots (.) are allowed.
+  The valid length is limited from `3` to `64`, only chinese characters, english letters, digits, hyphens (-), underscores (_) and dots (.) are allowed.
-  The name must start with a Chinese or English letter.
+  The name must start with a Chinese character or English letter.

 * `port` - (Required, Int) Specifies the default port for health check in channel.
   The valid value ranges from `1` to `65,535`.